-What I reflected on was a point she carefully made about the fact her very own words as powerful and inspiring they may see are all inspired and come from Allah’s gift, the Quran.
-Her words were merely reminders and messages from Allah and examples of the Prophet Muhammad (pbuh).
+What I reflected on was a point she carefully made about the fact that her very own words, as powerful and inspiring they may be, are all inspired by and come from Allah’s gift, the Qur’an.
+Her words were merely reminders and messages from Allah and examples of the Prophet Muhammad ﷺ.

-I reflected on my interaction over the years with Islamic knowledge, often reading many articles or having a youtube video in the background whilst I worked or listening to Imams, scholars and speakers who would speak of Islam.
-We often hold the people relaying he words in such a high position that we forget that the threading of verses from the Quran come from one source, Allah and Allah has sent us the Quran.
-Whilst I think it’s important to have access and engagement with videos and articles on Islam we should not replace the time we have with the Quran with these things.
+I reflected on my interaction over the years with Islamic knowledge, often reading many articles, or playing a YouTube video in the background while I worked, or listening to Imams, scholars and speakers who would speak of Islam.
+We often hold the people relaying the words in such high regard that we forget that the threading of verses from the Qur’an come from one source: Allah.
+And Allah has sent us the Qur’an.
+While I think it’s important to have access to and engagement with videos and articles on Islam, we should not replace the time we have with the Qur’an with these things.

-Over the years I have attempted to bring the Quran into my daily life through reading the Arabic version and know my Arabic stutters, pauses and makes mistakes but none the less I try and continue to do my best.
-I have also realised that we can approach the Quran in a variety of ways as well as complement our reading of the Quran with other receommended text so with that I’d like to share a few ways you can engage with the Quran this Ramadan AND out of Ramadan too because the Quran isn’t just for the month of Ramadan, it is for our entire lives, till the moment we return to our Lord, mAllahlah be pleased with us.
+Over the years I have attempted to bring the Qur’an into my daily life through reading the Arabic version.
+I know my Arabic stutters, pauses and makes mistakes, but none the less I try and continue to do my best.
+I have also realised that we can approach the Qu’ran in a variety of ways as well as complement our reading of the Qur’an with other recommended texts.
+So, with that, I’d like to share a few ways you can engage with the Qur’an this Ramadan AND out of Ramadan too—because the Qur’an isn’t just for the month of Ramadan, it is for our entire lives, till the moment we return to our Lord, may Allah be pleased with us.
 Ameen.
-May we all be blessed to see another Ramadan and to gain closeness to the Quran.
+May we all be blessed to see another Ramadan and to gain closeness to the Qur’an.
 Ameen.

-When we embark on anything in this world we should do so with the right intention, even embarking on improving our relationship with the Quran should start and continue with the right intention.
-The Prophet Muhammad (Pbuh) reminded us:
+When we embark on anything in this world we should do so with the right intention.
+Even embarking on improving our relationship with the Qur’an should start and continue with the right intention.
+The Prophet Muhammad ﷺ reminded us:

-My Arabic pronunciation considerably improved through listening to some of my favourite surahs on repeat, Surah Yasin and Baqrah can be found online and versions with repetition too.
-Don’t underestimate listening to the same thing over and over again, I realised when I came to read Surah Baqrah in Arabic my Arabic began to flow as somehow I had memorised different parts of it and my reading flow improved.
-It’s also a good replacement for music and allows you to work and have something beneficial on in the background.
-Try listening to recitors from around the world, the recitation below os of our Sudanese brother Shaikh Noren Mohammad Sadiq is beautiful.
+My Arabic pronunciation improved considerably through listening to some of my favourite surahs on repeat.
+Surah Yasin and Baqarah can be found online, including versions with repetition .
+Don’t underestimate listening to the same thing over and over again, I realised when I came to read Surah Baqarah in Arabic that my Arabic began to flow, as somehow I had memorised different parts of it and my reading flow had improved.
+It’s also a good replacement for music, allowing you to work with something beneficial on in the background.
+Try listening to reciters from around the world.
+The beautiful recitation below is of our Sudanese brother, Shaikh Noren Mohammad Sadiq.

-With anything new often it’s important to assess and understand where you are at already and improving on it, it’s not always about starting fresh.
-Whether you know two surahs or ten, it’s always good to improve on what you know and building upon it.
-With surahs I know I have tried to improve my recitation through listening and increased my engaement and familiarity with the surah by reading the translation as well as the tafseer.
-I used to see people cry at the mention of a surah or be stirred by a sentence and I just did not have that feeling, I realised if I began to understand the words I repeated day in and day out then that connection would improve.
+With anything new, it’s often important to assess and understand where you are at already and improving on it; it’s not always about starting fresh.
+Whether you know two surahs or ten, it’s always good to improve on what you know and build upon it.
+With surahs I know, I have tried to improve my recitation through listening, and have increased my engagement and familiarity with the surah by reading the translation as well as the tafseer.
+I used to see people cry at the mention of a surah or be stirred by a sentence, and I just did not have that feeling.
+I realised if I began to understand the words I repeated day in and day out, then that connection would improve.

-For a long time, my Arabic was at a point of stagnation and I would stutter at every word, I still do occasionally, reading a page of Quran was exhausting so I stayed with one surah day in and day out.
-I knew fatiha, many of us may know it too.
-I would read Arabic over and over again, looking at each letter very carefully as I read.
-Some days I would listen as I was reading the familiar surah and I would ensure I went at the pace of the recitor, I did this for one whole month on my commutes to and fro work, when Ramadan came I started to progress beyond Fatiha and my Arabic had improved, the repetitive looking at the words, grammar, and flow had contributed to my confidence when reading further.
-I alternated from listening, reading and exploring the tafseer to keep the learning dynamic, the last thing you should do is inflict boredom upon yourself!
+For a long time, my Arabic was at a point of stagnation and I would stutter at every word.
+I still do occasionally.
+Reading a page of Quran was exhausting so I stayed with one surah, day in and day out.
+I knew Surah Fatiha, as do many of us.
+I would read the Arabic over and over again, looking at each letter very carefully as I read.
+Some days I would listen as I was reading the familiar surah, and I would ensure I went at the pace of the reciter.
+I did this for one whole month on my commutes to and from work.
+When Ramadan came I started to progress beyond Fatiha and found that my Arabic had improved: the repetitive looking at the words, grammar, and flow had contributed to my confidence when reading further.
+I alternated between listening, reading and exploring the tafseer to keep the learning dynamic; the last thing you should do is inflict boredom upon yourself!

-A recent halaqa reminded me that we really do need to begin to understand what we read in arabic if it is not our first langauge, it’s what brings our salahs alive, and our faith can be more nourished.
-I do not doubt that reciting arabic alone is still beneficial but understanding what you read can really enhance your salah and duas through the day.
-If you feeel empty as you stand in salah, take the time to read the Quran in English, it can help you connect.
+A recent halaqa reminded me that we really do need to begin to understand what we read in Arabic if it is not our first language: it’s what brings our salah alive, and our faith can be more nourished.
+I do not doubt that reciting Arabic alone is still beneficial, but understanding what you read can really enhance your salah and du’a through the day.
+If you feel empty as you stand in salah, take the time to read the Qur’an in English; it can help you connect.

-Once you build up a steady consistency in reading the Quran you will begin to come across words, again and again, one of the best ways for them to stay with you is to build up a mini dictionary of words from the Quran, with definitions written by you.
+Once you build up a steady consistency in reading the Qur’an you will begin to come across the same words, again and again.
+One of the best ways for them to stay with you is to build up a mini dictionary of words from the Qur’an, with definitions written by you.